zehreken/winit-wgpu-egui/README.md

 winit-wgpu-egui

-A good starter if you want to use winit, wgpu and egui together.
+A good starter project if you want to use winit, wgpu and egui together.